Have you wanted to optimize your paid search campaigns?

 It’s wise to review these every quarter to ensure only counting the proper user actions for a conversion.

-Keywords are the basis of paid search and organic search marketing, so doing a regular keyword review is a vital step in this process.
+Keywords are the basis of paid search and organic paid search marketing, so doing a regular keyword review is a vital step in this process.
 The keywords you select in your campaign need to be focused on getting clicks from prospects.
 So, only keywords that have commercial intent can apply to your campaign.

 So, you want searchers using those keywords to be as close to purchasing as possible.
 And remember: Don’t only select the most expensive keywords; there are niche keywords that can perform well that cost much less.